gpilla321/Todo-s/EFCoreDbFirst/readme.md

 There is a few patchs to update title and descrpiton.
 Also there is a possibility to activate ou deactivate a TaskItem.

-On context I created the model and use migrations to update the database.
-I used SQLite to be faster
+On context I created the model and use migrations to update the database and I will try learn more about the Database First approach and update the project based on that